mariohmol/ang-jsoneditor/src/app/component/README.md

 To install this library with npm, run below command:

-$ npm install --save ng-json-editor
+$ npm install --save ang-jsoneditor

 ## Usage